archesproject/arches-roadmap/README.md

 ### 1.0 - Release Date: January 2026

+#### (Initial release)

+- Supports Arches user authentication and permissions
+- Allow users to create and edit Arches resources using geospatial data from a QGIS project
+- Includes a user interface that mimics the Arches interface

 ### 1.1 - Release Date: TBD

 - Display an image of selected features on confirmation dialogs